SC

 There are only three ways to lower your break-even point:

-• Raise your selling price — a higher price increases contribution margin, so you need fewer sales to cover fixed costs
+• Raise your selling price — a higher price increases contribution margin, so you need fewer sales to cover fixed costs.
+Not sure what to charge?
+Use our selling price calculator to find a price that covers your costs and hits your margin goal

 • Cut variable costs — cheaper materials or better supplier deals increase contribution margin per unit